telefonicaid/apichk/README.md

     decripted_id_token: "{{ $pretty($jwt_decode(token.response.body.id_token)) }}"
 ```

-Remember that this dump is only shown if launched a single test execution
+> Note:
+>   Dump section has effect only on single test cases.
+When tool executes more than one
+>   test case it is ignored

 ### Publish

-Another section that is evaluated at the end of every single test execution is the publish one.
+This section defines one or several external systems which will receive the defined results
-There you can define a network endpoint or a file where writting out some of the resultant
+of successful executions.
+You can define a network endpoint or a file where writting out
-values of the testing processs.
-There is a limited set of publishers that you can use
+some of the resultant values of the testing process.
+There is a limited set of publishers
-for this purpose.
+that you can use for this purpose.

-Remember that this publish action is only executed if tool launches a single test case
+In case that the execution comprises more than just only one test, the values defined
+for this section are updated at the end of every case execution.
+This allows to publish
+variables that are specific to every test.

+Once the tool ends all the cases, it publish what has been saved during the execution

 #### Postman publisher